synnea/ci-ifd-lead/dashboards/dashboards.md

 ## First things first

-First of all, I highly recommend heading over to [Tim's Notes](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/d3-dc.md) and reading this first.
-It will tell you what you need to get started.
+First of all, go here [Tim's Notes](https://github.com/TravelTimN/ci-ifd-lead/blob/master/week3-d3-dc/d3-dc.md).

+Former lead Tim Nelson has already written an excellent introduction to dashboards, so I won't re-invent the wheel here.

-## Crossfilter
+## Crossfilter Tips

 Crossfilter is what enables the filtering across multiple charts.
 Unfortunately the official documentation is not highly accessible, so here are some tips for using it.